Titus (film): Plot

-Tamora, convinced of Titus' madness, approaches him along with her two sons, dressed as the spirits of Revenge, Murder, and Rape.
+Tamora, convinced of Titus' madness, approaches him along with her two sons; dressed as the spirits of Revenge, Murder, and Rape.
 She tells Titus she (as a supernatural spirit) will grant him revenge if he will convince Lucius to stop attacking Rome.
 Titus agrees, sending Marcus to invite Lucius to a feast.
 "Revenge" offers to invite the Emperor and Tamora and is about to leave, but Titus insists "Rape" and "Murder" stay with him.
 She agrees.
 When she leaves, Titus' servants bind Chiron and Demetrius.
 Titus cuts their throats, while Lavinia holds a basin with her stumps to catch their blood.
 He plans to cook them into a pie for their mother.

-The next day, during the feast at his house, Lavinia enters the dining room.
+The next day, during the feast at his house, Lavinia enters the dining room; offering herself to her father.
 Titus asks Saturninus whether a father should kill his daughter if she is raped.
 When the Emperor agrees, Titus snaps Lavinia's neck, to the horror of the dinner guests, and tells Saturninus what Tamora's sons did.
-When Saturninus demands Chiron and Demetrius be brought before him, Titus reveals they were in the pie Tamora enjoyed, and kills Tamora.
-Saturninus kills Titus after which Lucius kills Saturninus to avenge his father's death.
+When Saturninus demands Chiron and Demetrius be brought before him, Titus reveals they were in the pie Tamora enjoyed, and then promptly kills Tamora.
+The enraged Saturninus kills Titus after which Lucius kills Saturninus to avenge his father's death.

 Back in the Roman Arena, Lucius tells his family's story to the people and is proclaimed Emperor.
-He orders his father Titus and sister Lavinia to be buried in the family monuments, Saturninus be given a proper burial, Tamora's body to be thrown to the wild beasts, and Aaron be buried chest-deep and left to die of thirst and starvation.
+He orders his father Titus and sister Lavinia to be buried in the family monuments, Saturninus be given a proper burial with his brother Bassianus, Tamora's body to be thrown to the wild beasts, and Aaron be buried chest-deep and left to die of thirst and starvation.
 Aaron is unrepentant to the end.
-Young Lucius picks up Aaron's child and carries him away into the sunrise.
+Young Lucius, who appears to have lost his taste for violence after witnessing the bloody cycle of revenge, carefully picks up Aaron's now abandoned child and reverts back to the boy from the beginning at the now silently empty Amphitheatre before carrying him away into the sunrise back to his home era.